lucaszhongsj/ps5-payloads-atlas/README.md

 Data is sourced directly from real upstream release repositories (not mirrors).

-部分插件资料由 Tekqart 论坛用户 @a83848400 整理提供，感谢分享。

 The aggregator composes three layers:

-- **Discovery** — the upstream repo list is the union of [itsPLK/ps5-payloads-mirror](https://github.com/itsPLK/ps5-payloads-mirror) `payloads.json` and [phantomptr/ps5upload](https://github.com/phantomptr/ps5upload) `CATALOGUE`.
+- **Discovery** — the upstream repo list is the union of [itsPLK/ps5-payloads-mirror](https://github.com/itsPLK/ps5-payloads-mirror) `payloads.json` and [phantomptr/ps5upload](https://github.com/phantomptr/ps5upload) `CATALOGUE` and some of the plugin information was compiled by `tekqart` forum user `@a83848400`.
 Both are first-class sources; new payloads in either appear here automatically.
 - **Curation** — `sources.json` overrides display name / description / asset selection per repo, and can `"exclude": true` to suppress a repo entirely.
 - **Enrichment** — `phantomptr/ps5upload` `CATALOGUE` provides longer descriptions / display names where available.